Asthma Treatment

 Types of Asthma Treatment

 Prevention and long-term control is the key to preventing asthma attacks.
 The first step in treating the asthma is learning to recognize your triggers and taking steps to avoid them.
 It’s also important to “track” your breathing, or take note of your breathing patterns when your physician has prescribed new medication for you.
-Remember, there’s more than one way to provide asthma treatment.
-For example, if a patient is diagnosed with exercise induced asthma, that particular patient may have a physician’s order not to over exert oneself.
-Furthermore, asthma medication is divided into two categories:

 Quick Relief Asthma Treatment